brusMX/containers-intro/03-Intro-k8s/05-kubernetes/lesson2.md

 # Kubernetes Deployment Versions

 * Create  templateV1 deployment.
-This deployment includes 2 replicas and nginx container with 1.7.9 tag
+This deployment includes 2 reicas and nginx container with 1.7.9 tag
 * Get all pods with app=nginx
 * Describe a specific pod and check the version.
 * Apply templateV2.yaml.
 The nginx version is 1.8.
 * Get all pods with app=nginx
 * Describe a specific pod and check the version.
 * Apply templateV3.yaml.
 The replica count is updated to 4.
 * Verify the replica count Get all pods.

 kubectl create -f templateV1.yaml